How to Update Your Grant Application: Five Strategic Considerations

 1. How well does your application match your funding priorities?

-Your application should be an extension of your mission as a grantmaking organization.
+Your grant application should be a clear extension of your mission as a grantmaking organization.
+Before focusing on individual questions or workflows, take a step back and look at the application as a whole.

 Make sure your core values are represented in your application process.
 If someone didn’t know your organization well and came across your funding program, would they be able to tell that you prioritize big-picture problem solving or funding marginalized voices, for example?